okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ## Sign On Policy Object

-The Sign On Policy Object determines which authentication factors to prompt users for, in order to authenticate them.
-One Sign On Policy Object is created by default.
+The Sign On Policy object determines which authentication factors to prompt users for, in order to authenticate them.
+One Sign On Policy object is created by default.

 | Property | Type    | Description                                                                         |
 |----------|---------|-------------------------------------------------------------------------------------|